alt-magick/WAV-Editor/README.md

 data2wav.exe output.csv new.wav

-The CSV file shows the value of the right and left channel of a WAV.
+The CSV file shows the values of the right and left channels in a WAV.

 As well as the time in seconds for each binary sample: